 Conclusion

-Bypassing PerimeterX (HUMAN) isn't easy — and that's the point.
+HUMAN or PerimeterX bypass isn't easy — and that's the point.
 It's made to stop bots and it does a solid job.
 But with the right tools and a smart approach, it's still possible to get through.
-Whether you use a scraping API, a stealth browser like Camoufox, or go full DIY, the key is knowing how the system works — and avoiding its red flags.
+Whether you use a scraping API, a stealth browser like Camoufox, or go full DIY, the key is knowing how the system works, and avoiding its red flags.

 And as always: scrape responsibly.
 Some sites just aren't worth the hassle.
 But when you do need to take on the big ones, now you've got a few solid tools in your kit.